-- Using your finger, gently push the suppository into your back passage as far as comfortable, pointed end first.
+- Using your finger, gently push the suppository into your back passage as far as comfortable.
 You may find this easier to do if you moisten the suppository with a little water first.

 - Remain still for a little while to help hold the suppository in place.